-Selling under 3,500 units in September, the Toyota Corolla has been circling the top spot for small cars for a while now, offering multiple model types, including hatch, sedan and hybrid, Toyota Corolla models include the likes of the Ascent Sport, SX and ZR.
+Selling over 1,700 units in October, the Toyota Corolla has been one of the more popular small cars for a while now, offering multiple model types, including hatch, sedan and hybrid, including the likes of the Ascent Sport, SX and ZR.

-The latest models include seven airbags for increased safety, a 2.0L Dynamic Force direct injection petrol or 1.8L VVT-i hybrid engine – each available in both manual and auto transmission – with Active Cruise Control, Pre-Collision Safety and Lane Departure Alert available across the range.
+The latest models include seven airbags for increased safety, a 2.0L Dynamic Force direct injection petrol or 1.8L VVT-i hybrid engine, with Active Cruise Control, Pre-Collision Safety and Lane Departure Alert available across the range.
 If you’re looking for something extra, additional features include wireless phone charging, an 8-speaker JBL audio system as well as heated front seats to help make the most of your time behind the wheel.

-Consistently a popular option for those after a smaller car, the i30 offers multiple models for drivers to test out, making it an ideal option for those looking for a hatchback, sedan or even a fastback.
-Selling over 2,000 units in September, the i30 is helping to change the face of the Korean brand.
+Consistently a popular option for those after a smaller car, the i30 offers multiple models for drivers to test out, making it an ideal option for those looking for a hatchback or sedan.
+Selling over 1,500 units in October, the i30 is helping to change the face of the Korean brand.

 One of the more recent introductions to the Australian market, Chinese brand MG is known for its smaller models, although most of the focus is on its small SUV range.
-The MG 3 is the sole small car on offer from the brand, but is available as either the Core or Excite model, and is proving popular, selling over 1,000 models in September.
+The MG 3 is available as either the Core or Excite model, and is proving popular, selling over 1,400 models in October.